tazama-lf/docs/Product/configuration-management.md

 ### Typology configuration metadata

-The typology configuration “header” contains metadata that describes the typology.
+The typology configuration "header" contains metadata that describes the typology.
 The metadata includes the following attributes:

 *   `id` identifies the specific typology processor and its version that will be used by the configuration.
 There will typically only be a single typology processor active in the system at a time, but it is possible and conceivable that multiple typology processors and/or versions can co-exist simultaneously.
-It is recommended that the typology processor “name” is drawn from the source-code repository where the typology processor code resides, and the version should match the semantical version of the source code as defined in the source code.
+It is recommended that the typology processor "name" is drawn from the source-code repository where the typology processor code resides, and the version should match the semantical version of the source code as defined in the source code.

 *   `cfg` is the unique version of the typology configuration.
 Though unlikely, multiple different versions of a typology configuration can co-exist simultaneously in the system.
 The configuration consists of two parts: an arbitrary identifier for the typology to differentiate one typology from another, and then, separated by an `@`, a semantical version that defines the specific version of the configuration for that typology, for example `typology-001@1.0.0`.